apache/fluo-website/docs/fluo-recipes/1.0.0-incubating/cfm.md

       }

       if (sum == 0) {
-        //returning absent will cause the collision free map to delte the current key return Optional.absent();
+        //returning absent will cause the collision free map to deletes the current key return Optional.absent();
       } else {
         return Optional.of(sum);